Bialu-Software/openpress/README.md

 ```

 ### Low spec machine
 If you are running the blog on something like Raspberry pi then you will want to use pre-built.
 You will need to go to the [release page](https://github.com/Bialu-Software/developer-blog/releases).
 Find the lastest release and in it file named `build.zip`.
-On your machine clone the repository and make these changes:
+Clone the repository and make these changes:

 Rewrite the `Dockerfile` to this:
 ```Dockerfile